 I also have a soft spot for the Wilmington located in Exmouth Market, one of my favourite tiny streets in London.
 I like to go to the Wilmington for a big Sunday lunch [theirs is definitely one of the best in town] and then sluggishly wander up and down Exmouth Market, checking out the tiny boutiques and eventually making my way home.

 And the attractions in London?
 How to save?

 Finally, a category in which London rocks!
 Nearly every major museum in London is absolutely free.
 Yes, it’s true.
 You can waltz into the British Museum for fifteen minutes to see a mummy and then scoot out the door.
 Or, if you happen to be in Trafalgar Square, duck into the National Gallery during a short summer rain and browse to your heart’s content.
 So, how much does it cost to travel in London and have fun?
 Not much if museum is your thing!

 If the theatre is your speed, London has dozens of theatres, small to large, and on a range of budgets.
 For the big production, Broadway-style shows, head to the TKTS booth in Leicester Square for discounted same-day tickets.
 Or get a broader sense of all the shows playing at the London Theatre website and book directly with one of the smaller shows during your visit.

 London is a fantastic city to visit, and one that has something for everyone.
 With a little planning and perseverance, you can definitely explore this city without breaking the bank.
 How much does it cost to travel in London?
 It all depends on your style of travels and how much you are willing to spend.
 But I´m sure with those tips your pounds will stretch a little bit more.

 Have you travelled there?
-How much does it cost to travel in London in your style?
-Share you tips?
+How much does it cost to travel to London in your style?
+Share your tips?